 Digital signatures work using public-key cryptography.
 Public key cryptography is a cryptographic method that uses a key pair system, private and public.
 The private key encrypts the data and is available only to the signer.
 The public key decrypts the data pertaining to the digital document and is given to the receiver.
 However, both parties must have a registered digital certificate from an issuing certificate authority to connect the signer and their signature.
 Public key cryptography ensures the security, accuracy, and authenticity of the document.
 Encryption is the process of encoding data send to the receiver in a form that can only be decoded by the receiver.
 Authentication is the process of validating the information from the sender is genuine and has not been altered in transit.

-Just like each handwritten signatures are unique, every signer is given a unique digital identity from a trusted service provider.
+Just like handwritten signatures are unique, every signer is given a unique digital identity from a trusted service provider.
 When the signer signs a document, the signer’s identity is validated and the signature is encrypted using public key infrastructure technology.

 What Is the Importance of Digital Signatures?

-Agreements and transactions that were once signed on paper and delivered physically are now being replaced with fully digital documents and workflows as more business are conducted online.
+Agreements and transactions that were once signed on paper and delivered physically are now being replaced with fully digital documents and workflows as more businesses are conducted online.
 Malicious actors who want to steal or manipulate data for their own gain are often present whenever precious or sensitive data is shared.
 To minimize the risk of document tampering by malicious parties, businesses must be able to check and authenticate that these critical business documents, data, and communications are trusted and delivered securely.

 In addition to protecting sensitive online data, digital signatures do not impede the effectiveness of online document workflows; in fact, when compared to paper processes, they often help improve document management.
 When digital signatures are in place, signing a document becomes simple and can be done on any computer or mobile device.
 And, since the digital signature is embedded in the file, it can be used anywhere it is transmitted and on any device.
 By providing the status of all documents, determining whether or not they’ve been signed, and watching an audit trail, digitally signed documents are also simple to control and keep track of.